nxproject/node/README.md

 you care about it, but I do not care to get into any arguments.
 Like a colleague once said **Let this be a learning moment for you, not a teaching moment for me**.

+Do bear with me, this is my first open source project, based on years of work in many languages.
+I know that my conversion work is not done, until then you will see a version number of less than 1.0.
+And like any programmer, the code will change to adapt to new things.

 ## Acknowledgments

 * To all of those that came before me